 If you fancy checking out the region's famed gastropubs, you won’t be stuck for options.
 Just up the road from Churchill Hideaway, The Chequers is one of the best pubs in the Cotswolds.
 A few steps from Bledington Hideaway is The King's Head Inn, which has a lovely terrace overlooking the village green.
 Kingham Hideaway has 2 excellent watering holes within walking distance: The Wild Rabbit and The Plough.
 The Red Lion near Long Compton Hideaway is a dog-friendly boozer a short stroll from the cottage, while those staying Salford Hideaway should check out The Salford Inn.

 - Chef on request

 - Welcome hamper

-- Neighbouring Kingham - oft called the 'darling of the Cotswolds' - is delightful: 17th-century thatched cottages around a village green, and 2 excellent foodie pubs
+- The delightful town of Kingham - oft called the 'darling of the Cotswolds' - has 17th-century thatched cottages around a village green, and 2 excellent foodie pubs

 - On a cold January day, we were the only visitors at Batsford Arboretum, and it was amazing to have it all to ourselves; snowdrops and daffodils were just coming into bud, and the trees were all frosty.
 Autumn is, of course, splendid here

 - The area has wonderful walking, including the 100-mile-long Cotswolds Way